Being a website owner, do you know things to do if WordPress site has been hacked?

 Here’s a summary of them:

 - Keep your WordPress installation up to date.

 - Use plugins and themes from reputable vendors only.

 - Install a WordPress security plugin.

-- Use strong passwords throughout your personal WordPress ecosystem.
+- Strong passwords should be used throughout your personal WordPress ecosystem.

 - Maintain backups.